wombleton/gitlaw-nz/acts/R/Retirement Villages Act 2003.md

 ### Register

-##### 1

-*   The Registrar must ensure that a register of retirement villages registered under [Part 2][11], the application for registration and supporting documents, and the other documents required to be registered under this Act is kept.
+*   1 The Registrar must ensure that a register of retirement villages registered under Part 2, the application for registration and supporting documents, and the other documents required to be registered under this Act is kept.

-##### 2

-*   The New Zealand register may be divided into different parts, which may be kept in any places in New Zealand that the Registrar determines from time to time.
+*   2 The New Zealand register may be divided into different parts, which may be kept in any places in New Zealand that the Registrar determines from time to time.

-##### 3

-*   The register may be---
+*   3 The register may be---

     *   (a) an electronic register; or